Days until kick-off:

 Nebraska's first game against Northwestern in Ireland is August 27th.
 This game will determine the season.
 If they play well, the season will go well.
 If it doesn't, the wheels will come off the bus early.

-If you don't care to read my thoughts, jump to the end for my prediction.
+If you don't care to read my thoughts, jump to the end for my predictions.
 Without further delay, here are my 2022 predictions, game-by game:

 Fans, players, and coaches are excited about the Northwestern game.
 It's the first game of the year.
 It's in Ireland.
 We have new players and coaches.
 What else can you ask for?
 It will be a close game that won't end well.
 Northwestern is well coached, disciplined, and hard working.
 That is too much for our new offensive staff to handle.